 - Fueling the Fight: During inflammation, your body redirects energy resources to fight off the perceived threat.
 This can affect your metabolism, potentially leading to changes in appetite, weight, and how your body uses energy from food.

 - The word “inflammation” has roots in the Latin language (around the 14th centuryA century is a period of 100 years.
 Examples: • The 21st Century: The years 2000 to 2099. • The 19th Century: The years 1800 to 1899. • The 8th Century BC: The years 800 BC to 701 BC.
-Etymology:… Read More).
+Etymology: The word “century” comes from the Latin word “centuria,” which… Read More).
 It comes from the verb “inflammare,” which literally means “to set on fire.”
 This connection makes sense because inflammation often involves redness and warmth, like a slight burning sensation.
 The suffix “-ation” indicates a process or condition.

 Here are some additional points to remember: